 People suffering from oxymorphone withdrawal may also experience symptoms that include:

 - Trouble falling or staying asleep

 - Strong cravings for opioids

 Going through oxymorphone detox is not life-threatening, even though it may feel like it.
 The fear of opioid withdrawal, because it is very uncomfortable, is what keeps and addicts using.
 When you decide to quit using it, it is not recommended to go through it alone without medical attention.
 A healthcare professional can help guide you through the withdrawals with medicine, such as methadone or buprenorphine, that will slowly wean one off the opioids.

 Treatment for Oxymorphone Addiction

 At Allure Detox, we specialize in safely detoxing those with opioid addictions.
 Our detox program creates a safe environment for managing uncomfortable withdrawal symptoms.
 Our opiate detox center is supervised around the clock by medical professionals and behavioral health technicians to prevent potential complications.
-During the opioid detox program in West Palm Beach, Florida, patients can lose a considerable amount of bodily fluids.
-This is why the individual needs to be supervised during withdrawal.
+During the opioid detox program in West Palm Beach, Florida, patients can lose many bodily fluids, which is why the individual needs to be supervised during withdrawal.

-Other life-threatening issues can also pop up if the individual has existing mental issues such as depression or anxiety.
+Other life-threatening issues can also pop up if the individual has existing mental problems such as depression or anxiety.
 Relapse and self-harm can also occur during withdrawal and detox.
-That’s because they should be carried out under in a medically-supervised environment such as what we offer at Allure Detox.
+That’s because they should be carried out in a medically-supervised environment, such as what we offer at Allure Detox.